-- [6 points] Suppose an 802.11b station is configured always to reserve the channel with the RTS/CTS sequence.
-Suppose this station suddenly wants to transmit 1,200 bytes of data, and all other stations are idle at this time.
-Using SIFS of 13μs and DIFS of 60μs, ignoring propagation delay and assuming no bit errors, calculate the time required to transmit the frame and receive the acknowledgment. - Hint: For 802.11b, a frame without data (RTS/CTS/Ack) is 64 bytes long, and the transmission rate is 11 Mbps.
+[6 points] Suppose an 802.11b station is configured to always reserve the channel with the RTS/CTS sequence.
+Suppose this station suddenly wants to transmit 2,000 bytes of data, and all other stations are idle at this time.
+Assume a frame without data is 32 bytes long, and the transmission rate is 10 Mbps.
+Using SIFS of 30us and DIFS of 60us, ignoring propagation delay and assuming no bit errors, calculate the time required to transmit the frame and receive the acknowledgment.

-Could you go over HW 7B?
+☐ Could you go over HW 7B?
 Is there a specific formula we use to calculate time?
 You need to know the bit rate of 802.11b.
 It is 11 Mbps.